Prisons: the Rule of Law, Accountability and Rights (PRILA)

 PI Mary Rogan to speak at HeadSpace2018 at Trinity College Dublin

-HeadSpace2018 is a two-day celebration of scientific and creative investigation into brain health and dementia, taking place on April 27 and April 28 at Trinity College Dublin.
-Mary Rogan will present work on the ageing process and the effects of incarceration, assessing inspection and monitoring as key mechanisms of protection in these environments.
+HeadSpace2018 was a two-day celebration of scientific and creative investigation into brain health and dementia, taking place on April 27 and April 28 at Trinity College Dublin.
+Mary Rogan presented work on the ageing process and the effects of incarceration, assessing inspection and monitoring as key mechanisms of protection in these environments.
 Her presentation can be found here below

 Mary Rogan examines the penal policymaking process in an opinion piece in the Irish Independent 28 March 2018